 If you have pulmonary fibrosis, you don’t have to learn to live with fatigue.
 Fortunately, there are steps you can take to conserve energy, combat fatigue and improve your quality of life.
 Consider the following suggestions:

 Talk with your doctor: It’s important to talk with your doctor about the symptoms you are experiencing.
 Certain factors, which are contributing to fatigue may be easier to treat than others.
 Your doctor may order certain tests to find out more.
-For example, your physician may want to order blood tests to determine if you are anemic or have any vitamin deficiencies.
+For example, your physician may want to order blood tests to determine if you are anemic, deficient in having enough red blood cells carrying oxygen throughout the body, or have any vitamin deficiencies.
+Vitamin B12 or Vitamin D deficiencies can often lead to fatigue.
 An arterial blood gas may also be recommended to determine blood oxygen levels.

 Know when to say when: There may be instances where you cannot accomplish everything on your to-do list.
 It’s important to know when to delegate and accept help from others.
 Also, learning to say no to some things allows you to have the energy to continue to participate in the activities you enjoy.